apexcodings/earthinversion.github.io/_posts/2020-07-10-roses-lectures-revisit.md

 classes:
   - wide
 ---
 __WARNING__: THIS POST IS MY "EASILY-ACCESSIBLE" NOTES OF THE LECTURES.
-I share it on my blog with the hope that it may be useful for other seismologists as well.
+I share it on my blog with the hope that it may benefit other seismologists as well.

 ## Introduction to ROSES
 > Amidst many choices for on-learning, on-line networking, and on-line collaboration, the ROSES 2020 summer school will run once a week for 11 weeks, starting on June 25.
 The school is targeted towards advanced Ph.D. students, who have used Python before and are familiar navigating in Linux/Unix.